 About the Prints:

 All prints are made using a Canon iPF6400 wide format printer.
-The ink set for this printer consists of 10 colors plus either matte black or glossy black (determined by the paper choice).
+The ink set for this printer consists of 10 colors plus either matte black or glossy black (determined by the print surface).
 These inks are archival, meaning the color and intensity will not fade over time, and the prints can be produced on paper or canvas with a variety of finishing options (more on this below).

 The term commonly used for prints of this quality is Giclée.